divio/divio-cloud-docs/introduction/07-package-addon-cloud.rst

 ``addon.json``
 ^^^^^^^^^^^^^^

-The final packaging file is specific to the Divio Cloud, ``addon.json``, which provides some additional metadata::
+The final packaging file is specific to the Divio, ``addon.json``, which provides some additional metadata::

     {